 Since the eighth century, Advent has been the beginning or first season of the Christian year.
 Advent focuses on preparing for the coming of Christ.
 The term is derived from the Latin word adventus, meaning to come.
 The season or period of Advent always includes the four Sundays before Christmas Day.
 (It begins with the Sunday closest to November 30 and ends with Christmas Eve day.)
 Because December 25 does not always fall on the same day of the week, the number of days in the Advent season varies from year to year.

-Check back for the time of our Christmas Eve worship on Monday, December 24, 2018.
+Christmas Eve worship will be on Tuesday, December 24, 2019, at 5:30 p.m.
 We will have a candlelight service with Scripture and familiar hymns.

 Christmas is the day on which Christians around the world celebrate the birth of Jesus Christ.
 Although the actual day of the year of the birth is not known, most Christians in the Western world celebrate the birth on December 25.
 The word Christmas comes from the early English phrase Christes Masse, which means Christ’s Mass.
 The day is also commemorated as the Feast of the Nativity.